bradleyg/django-s3direct/README.md

 ### When setting up access credentials you have two options:

 ### Option 1:
-__Generate access credentials and add them directly to your Django settings__
+__Generate access credentials and add them directly to your Django settings__.
-If you're not using AWS S3 you can skip to [CORS setup](#cors-setup).
 If using Amazon S3 you'll also need to create an IAM policy which grants permission to upload to your bucket for your newly created credentials.
 Remember to swap out __YOUR_BUCKET_NAME__ for your actual bucket.

 ```json
 {